 2) The heavy or Northern type is a more blocky horse like the SPANISH GINETE.

 3) The third resembles the ANDALUSIAN, the classic Spanish horse seen in Renaissance art.

 To submit your horse for inspection, please provide the following:

-Complete the Registration Application; include BLM Capture Information if possible.
+Complete the REGISTRATION APPLICATION; include BLM Capture Information if possible.
 A $10.00 Inspection fee is required.
 If passed, the registration fee must be paid before HOA issues the registration certificate.
 You will receive notification about the Inspection decision.
-Please allow 4-6 weeks; we have to mail the photographs and or video to each Inspector.

 Include SASE postcard for confirmation that your packet was received.